 - ½ lb shrimp minced

-- 5 oz wood ear mushrooms minced
+- 5 oz wood ear mushrooms hydrated, minced

 - 8 oz cellophane noodles cut into 1 inch long strips